 - The Northwest has strong potential for economic development: we have great local businesses, affordable communities, talented and skilled people, and an exceptional lifestyle; however, the Northwest economy has traditionally been based upon natural resource extraction, which has generated tremendous amounts of wealth for the province but has a long history of boom and bust. - Over the past five years more than \$13 billion in capital spending has occurred on major projects in the region, including mines, pipelines, transmission lines, clean energy projects, port expansions, LNG plant site preparation and an aluminum smelter replacement. - Instead of benefiting the region, this activity has hurt it.
-The sustainability of our communities has been reduced rather than enhanced because: - Most of the economic activity is outside of municipal boundaries and regional district service areas, generating little local government revenue while imposing significant costs on nearby communities: - It drains resources needed to review and plan for proposed projects (whether they proceed or not) that could be used to provide residents with services and infrastructure; and - The lack of community infrastructure and services makes it difficult to attract and retain workers in the resource industries and other businesses in the Northwest, including public services such as healthcare.
+The sustainability of our communities has been reduced rather than enhanced because: - much of the economic activity is located outside of municipal boundaries and regional district service areas, generating little local government revenue while imposing significant costs on nearby communities; - major industrial projects that are within a municipal boundary still have a pronounced effect on many other communities within the region; - it drains resources needed to review and plan for proposed projects (whether they proceed or not) that could be used to provide residents with services and infrastructure; and - the lack of community infrastructure and services makes it difficult to attract and retain workers in the resource industries and other businesses in the Northwest, including public services such as healthcare.

 - There are \$65 billion in proposed non-LNG capital projects in the funnel.
-At least one LNG project with costs exceeding tens of billions of dollars is looking increasingly likely to proceed and our communities are vastly unprepared to support what may come about in the immediate future. - If we can improve the physical and social infrastructure of our communities, we can support existing businesses and new resource development to build sustainable communities not just work camps.
+At least one LNG project with costs exceeding tens of billions of dollars is looking increasingly likely to proceed and our communities are vastly unprepared to support what may come about in the immediate future. - If we can improve the physical and social infrastructure of our communities, we can support existing businesses and new resource development to build sustainable communities - not just work camps.
 This will allow us to attract the workers we need to grow our service and tourism sectors and to show our potential as an ideal place for professionals and families to grow.